chromium-full-mirror/copybot/README.md

 ## Using CopyBot

 CopyBot is intended to be run daily as a cron job.
-The Chromium OS deployment of CopyBot runs nightly at ~4:30 AM Mountain Time, but is configurable on a per project basis in `copybot.star`
+The Chromium OS deployment of CopyBot is scheduled to run at 6 hour intervals starting at ~4:30 AM Mountain Time, but is configurable on a per project basis in `copybot.star`

-By default, copybot will set BotCommit+1, Verified+1, and CQ+2.
-To stop this behavior, define the labels for your jobs configuration in copybot.star.
-See this example for [coreboot toolchain].

 Your job as a downstreamer is to:

 - CR+2 and CQ+2 the commits uploaded by CopyBot.
    * This step may be skipped if copybot is configured to auto-+2 for your repo.
+   * Set auto +2 by adding `Verified+1, Bot-Commit+1, Commit-Queue+2` to the label
+      field in your .ini file

 - Watch for CQ failures.